Powerlearnproject/se-day1-assignment-KurhulaDee/README.md

 *subversion(SVN): a centralized version control system that is less comon today but still used in various lgacy projects.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+CHALLENGES
+*the tech lsnfscape evolvels quickly, with new languages, frameworks, and tools emerging regularly.
+*finding and fixing bugs in software can be time-consuming and frustrating.
+*balancing multiple tasks and meeting deadlines can be overwhelming.
+STRATEGIES
+*set aside time for conti uous learning through online courses, webinars, and reading articles or books.
+*invest time in writing unit tests and automated tests to catch bugs early.
+*use project management tools like JIRA or Trello to prioritize tasks.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+UNIT TESTING
+*Early Detection: helps identify bugs at an early stage, making it easier and cheaper to fix.
+*Code quality: encourages developers to write cleaner, more modular code.
+INTERGRATION TESTING
+*Interface Issues: helps  identify issues that occur when components interact, whivh might not be apparent during unit testing
+*Overall Funtionality: ensure that modules work together as intented abd that integrated components can handle data transfer approriately
+SYSTEM TESTING
+*End-to-End Validation: test the entire application as awhole, ensuring that all functional and non-functional requirements are met
+*User Experience: verifies that the application performs adequately from the user's perspective, including usability and performance aspects.
+ATTTEPTANCE TESTING
+* Stakeholders Confidence: provides assurance to stakeholders that the system meets their needs and expectations.
+* Requirements: validates whether the software product aligins with business requirements and user needs.

 #Part 2: Introduction to AI and Prompt Engineering